lucasqueiroz/powerline-pills-zsh/README.md

 ## Installation

+⚠️ WARNING: If you installed this theme before January 2nd, 2018, you will need to install it again! ⚠️

 Ruby (tested with 1.9.3), ZSH and Oh-my-zsh are required for this theme.

 This requires a powerline patched font to work properly.
 I recommend using one of the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).